ajs-voices/once-upon-a-dream/scenes/057-my-pretty-boy.md

 "No.  But I have my parents, my adoption, why not the start of more with you?"
 He rolled over on to his back and looked up at me.
 "There are a lot more events in our life I'll record on my back."

-I kissed him softly and the asked, "Like what?"
+I kissed him softly and then asked, "Like what?"

 "I dunno, moving in together, getting married, kids."